Skip to main content

 • API tokens that authenticate the agent

 Tokens should be treated as credentials.
-Store them in the MCP client environment configuration and revoke them when an agent should no longer access the coordination bus.
+Store them in the MCP client environment configuration and revoke them when an agent should no longer access the collaboration bus.

 Jobs and task pool